 Hundreds of millions of low-income people have benefited from microfinance since its inception, with about 140 million borrowers served by the industry worldwide annually.

-The founders of FINCA understood that poor people could receive and pay back small loans, and that these loans could transform their lives.
-Over 30 years later, that concept of microfinance has helped millions of hardworking people to build businesses, increase their incomes and improve their lives.
+FINCA’s founders were among the first to understand that poor people could receive and pay back small loans, and that these loans could be transformative.
+Some four decades later, their vision of microfinance has helped tens of millions of hardworking people on five continents to build businesses, increase their incomes and improve their lives.

 Today, FINCA uses the latest innovations and technology to empower entrepreneurs and small businesses, making banking more accessible and affordable.

 Through industry efforts like the Partnership for Responsible Financial Inclusion, the Smart Campaign and the Social Performance Task Force, FINCA continues to be a leader in client protection.